 Zoom mode should now be disabled on your iPhone.

-You can fix an iPhone that is stuck on the zoomed-in screen by rebooting the iPhone.
+How do I unzoom my iPhone screen?
+You can fix iPhone screen zoomed in stuck by rebooting the iPhone.
 Rebooting basically resets the temporary settings and files on your device.
 If there is a minor glitch in your iPhone’s software, this could fix that for you.

 Rebooting all models of the iPhone is pretty easy and you can do that as follows.